fodorbalint/PathMaker/readme0.md

 Notice that in side rules, when the taken field that would create the C-shape is below the obstacle creating the area, it can be a border field too.
 We have seen an example of that previously.

 Now what if both the start and end C-conditions are true?
-We can construct this on 13 x 13:
+We can construct this on 13&nbsp;x&nbsp;13:

 <img align="top" src="References/1119.svg" width="13" />